10 Psychedelics CEOs To Pay Attention To In 2022 - Benzinga

 Abraham Dreazen - Nextage Therapeutics Ltd.

-Abraham Dreazen, CEO & Founder of Nextage Therapeutics and IMIO Life, is a creative thinker and experienced architect with knowledge of concept design and design development.
-He is a serial entrepreneur and leader, as well as an enthusiastic educator with extensive expertise in computer-aided design (CAD) and building information modeling (BIM).
+Abraham Dreazen, CEO & Founder of Nextage Therapeutics and IMIO Life, is an experienced leader, entrepreneur and creative thinker.
+Dreazen's exposure to breakthrough technologies coupled with a deep understanding of innovative pharmaceutical development processes makes Nextage into a powerhouse in CNS drug development.
+He is a serial entrepreneur as well as an enthusiastic educator with a deep understanding of what it takes to transform research into a product.

 Doug Drysdale – Cybin CYBN